Five Tips for Good Bands with SDS PAGE Protein Gels

 Consider Heating and / or Using Reducing Agents to Prepare Samples

-While it is sometimes overlooked, heating samples mixed will loading buffer can help fully denature all the proteins, which is important for consistently separating proteins only by molecular weight.
+While it is sometimes overlooked, heating samples mixed with loading buffer can help fully denature all the proteins, which is important for consistently separating proteins only by molecular weight.
 On the other end of the spectrum, heating for too long or at too high a temperature can be detrimental as well.
 We find that heating samples for ten minutes at 70°C strikes the right balance for most samples.

 Similarly, reducing samples before electrophoresis breaks possible disulfide bonds, which would impair full denaturation of some proteins.
 The most commonly used reducing agents are beta-mercaptoethanol (B-ME) or dithiothreitol (DTT).
 Their efficiency depends on the pH of the sample buffer used.